swag-engineering/simbind-cli/README.md

 ## Requirements

-To use the tool you need:
+We highly recommend to use [Dockerized](https://github.com/swag-engineering/simbind-cli-docker) version of Simbind, since collecting the correct versions of the necessary requirements can be challenging.
+If you opt for local installation, the following is required:

-- Linux x86-64 machine with installed Matlab R2023b or older.
+- Linux x86-64 machine with installed Matlab R2023b.
 - Python 3.10 or 3.11: [Simbind Architect](https://github.com/swag-engineering/simbind-architect#Requirements) requires
-  Python 3.10+ and [Simulink Exporter](https://github.com/swag-engineering/simulink-exporter#Requirements) needs Python 3.9, 3.10 or 3.11
+  Python 3.10+ and [Simulink Exporter](https://github.com/swag-engineering/simulink-exporter#Requirements) needs Python 3.9, 3.10 or 3.11.
-- From Matlab side you need Simulink suite with Simulink Coder.
+- From Matlab side you need Simulink suite with Embedded Coder.
 - You also need pip, gcc, cmake, make and swig.
 Under Debian-based distros you can install it with
   ```bash
   sudo apt-get install python3-pip build-essential cmake swig